Why Do My New Glasses Have Numbers On The Lenses? | Clear Lens Clarity

 Why do my new glasses have numbers on the lenses?

-The numbers on your new glasses lenses indicate prescription details and manufacturing specifications.
-They help ensure the lenses match your exact vision correction needs and allow opticians to verify accuracy during fitting.
+The numbers or markings on your new glasses lenses usually relate to fitting, lens identification, or manufacturing checks.
+They help ensure the lenses match your prescription and allow opticians to verify accuracy during fitting.

 What do the numbers on new glasses lenses mean?